Blind-led accessibility work, explained like a person

 Next Level Access logo artwork

-If you need accessibility help, go to the consulting page.
-If you want proof of how I test and write findings, go to the portfolio.
-If you are an artist or producer, head to audio.
+If you need accessibility help, start with consulting.
+If you want to understand how I think and write, go to the portfolio.
+If you are here for music, that part has its own space.

 • Blind-led accessibility feedback grounded in real screen reader use and lived experience

-• Clear findings and fix guidance without consultant fog
+• Clear findings and fix guidance without the usual distancing language

-Accessibility first Manual testing, audits, reporting, and practical remediation direction shaped by lived blind experience.
+Accessibility first Manual testing, audits, and practical remediation direction shaped by lived blind experience.

-Portfolio proof Hiring managers and collaborators can see how I test, write findings, and think about user impact.
+Portfolio proof Hiring managers and collaborators can see how I test, write findings, and think through user impact.

-Audio in its own lane Mixing, mastering, and Pro Tools help are still part of the business, just not competing with the accessibility message.
+Audio in its own lane Mixing, mastering, and Pro Tools help are still here, just not competing with the main message.

-Most people land here needing one clear next step, not a long explanation.
+Most people land here needing one honest next step, not a polished performance.

 Accessibility consulting

-Find where the product starts losing people, then focus on the fixes that would help most.
+Find where the product starts quietly pushing people out, then focus on the fixes that would actually help.

-Audits, testing, fix guidance, and working sessions shaped by lived blind experience and hands-on manual evaluation.
+Audits, testing, fix guidance, and working sessions shaped by lived blind experience and hands-on evaluation of real user flows.

 • Screen reader and keyboard testing for real user flows